Orodan/personal-website/content/articles/creating-personal-website-with-nuxt.md

 ### Nuxt content
 <br/>

-In my personal website, I wanted one specific feature : the ability to easily write and display blog posts.
+I wanted one specific feature : the ability to easily write and display blog posts.
 To do so, I tried one of the latest Nuxt module : @nuxt/content.

-To install this module, it has been as easy as :
+To install this module, it as easy as :

 <br/>